We spend a lot of time talking about how much life insurance you need.

 Seriously, Does Your Spouse Need Life Insurance, Too?

 Life insurance is meant to protect your family against the financial consequences of premature death.
 If you are the main wage earner and you pass away, your income has to be replaced.
 The best way to do it is to buy inexpensive term life insurance.

 But, even if your spouse makes little or no money, there would still be a negative economic impact if he or she were to pass away.
 If your partner is a stay-at-home spouse, they run the household.

-If you’re at work, you’re going to have to hire somebody (maybe a number of people) to provide those services should they pass.
+If you’re at work, you’re going to have to hire somebody (maybe several people) to provide those services should they pass.
 The cost of hiring these people is what drives the amount of insurance you need on your spouse.

-Often the spouse who makes the least money provides the most important services that keep the family going.
-They often do the cooking, cleaning, chauffeuring, child rearing etc. The list doesn’t stop.
-All those services are going to be have to replaced if they die prematurely.
+Often the spouse who makes the least money provides the most critical services that keep the family going.
+They often do the cooking, cleaning, chauffeuring, child-rearing, etc. The list doesn’t stop.
+All those services are going to have to be replaced if they die prematurely.